 Everyone knows the page speed of a webpage can make or break a user.
-No one’s going to wait longer than 3 seconds for a page to load.
-We knew a page load time that sometimes went into an appalling 10-second range was unacceptable, so we resolved to fix it.
+No one will wait longer than 3 seconds for a page to load.
+However, we learned a page load time that sometimes went into an appalling 10-second range was unacceptable, so we resolved to fix it.

 This is how we did it in 2 easy steps.

 Over 80% of all websites use PHP as their programming language.
 Of these sites, over 97% are using some version of PHP 5.
-Although PHP 5 originally released over ten years ago in 2006, it has had a multitude of updates that have allowed it to remain in use.
+Although PHP 5 was released more than a decade ago in 2006, it has had many updates that have allowed it to remain in use.

-Now, we know you’ve gotten rather attached to your trusty ‘ol PHP 5.
+We know you’ve gotten rather attached to your trusty PHP 5.
 Why change a good thing?
 After all, PHP 5 is plenty fast.
 PHP versions 5.5.0 and up have been able to take advantage of ZendOP Cache, a PHP accelerator that improves overall performance.
-But consider what you have to gain if you upgrade to PHP 7, like we did:
+But consider what you have to gain if you upgrade to PHP 8 as we did:

 - Faster Code Execution Time